Race Relations Commissioner calls for Kaipara to reconsider karakia ban

 His actions were not any reflection on what he thought of Paniora, he said.

-In swearing her oath of allegiance to the job, undertaken to represent everybody across the community.
+In swearing her oath of allegiance to the job, she had undertaken to represent everybody across the community.

 Local Democracy Reporting Northland was unsuccessful in attempts to contact Paniora, who represents Te Moananui o Kaipara Māori ward.